-As a follow-up to the survey, targeted action plans were put in place focusing on one or two important team engagement goals, and we conducted three short pulse surveys during Fiscal 2021 to check on progress.
-In June 2021, we conducted a second full employee engagement survey to gauge overall progress in employee engagement.
-With a response rate of 74 percent, the June survey indicated that we continue to make progress in employee engagement, with the average engagement score increasing to 66, while our percent favorable increased to 58 percent.
+As a follow up to the June 2021 employee engagement survey, targeted action plans were put in place focusing on one or two important team engagement goals.
+We conducted three short pulses during 2022 to check on progress.
+We then conducted another employee engagement survey that was launched in May 2022.
+With a response rate of 75 percent, the May 2022 survey indicated that we continue to make progress in employee engagement, with an increased average engagement score of 68, while our percent favorable increased to 63 percent.